RealKareemAnees/API-Security-in-Action/Readme.md

 - The request uses HTTP methods other than **GET**, **HEAD**, or **POST**.
 - The request includes custom headers (e.g., `Authorization`, `X-Requested-With`).
-- The request’s `Content-Type` is something other than:
+- The request's `Content-Type` is something other than:
   - `application/x-www-form-urlencoded`
   - `multipart/form-data`
   - `text/plain`